dimofte/polyglot-server/README.md

 _However, restrictions can set on the Docker server itself!_

 :vertical_traffic_light: There's a limited number of tasks executed concurrently (_5_ tasks).
-Once this number has been reached, a `TaskManager` will start queueing them.
+Once this number has been reached, a `TaskManager` will start enqueueing them.

 ## Extending with new languages
 Currently there's support for _Ruby_, _Python_ and _PHP_, but extending should be